Authentication

 POST /auth/login → 200, Set-Cookie session (PendingTwoFactor=true)GET /auth/me → 403 "two-factor verification required"POST /auth/2fa/challenge → 200, server clears PendingTwoFactor + sets TwoFactorVerifiedGET /auth/me → 200

-The login response always succeeds — clients can't tell whether 2FA
+The login response still returns 200 — clients can't tell whether 2FA

 is required by the status code alone.
-They notice when a follow-up
+A pending JSON login carries

-endpoint returns 403, then drive the user through /auth/2fa/challenge
+or notice a follow-up endpoint returning 403, then drive the user

 TwoFAPlugin.RequireTwoFA() returns a middleware you can install on